Cover of the thesis Let Me Explain!

 The work addresses three dimensions of this gap.
 The first is methodological: explanation methods that travel well from generic feature attribution to the linguistic and cultural complexity of text.
 The second is empirical: the reliability of LLM-produced annotations under demographic bias and prompt variation.
 The third is normative: cross-cultural moral alignment, asking whether large models reflect a narrow set of values when deployed globally, and how to evaluate that systematically.

-Across nine chapters and six core studies, the thesis combines a survey of the explainable NLP literature with empirical work on sexism detection, AI-text detection, annotator demographic bias, and moral alignment evaluation against the World Values Survey and PEW Global Attitudes Survey.
+Across eight chapters and six core studies, the thesis combines a survey of the explainable NLP literature with empirical work on sexism detection, AI-text detection, annotator demographic bias, and moral alignment evaluation against the World Values Survey and PEW Global Attitudes Survey.

 Defense information